TradingToolCrypto/CB-API-Robots/README.md

 Simple robots for interacting with the CryptoBridgeProClass including Open a Market, Limit, Stop, and StopLimit order.
 Modify order, cancel order and get your Balance, Margin,PNL.

 ## Setup the Robot Input Parameters
-- Setup the CRYPTO BRIDGE within the robot input tabs
+- Setup the **CRYPTO BRIDGE** within the robot input tabs including your api key and api secret for the crypto exchange that you plan to trade.
       - select the exchange
       - select the market
       - select the contract size